 Well… I’m not going to do a makeup tutorial because I’m kind of an idiot about that kind of thing.
 I’m not going to blog about my love of sewing because I actually kind of hate it.
 And I most certainly am not going to blog about fitness because while I’m super-interested in comfortably flying economy, all I really do is show up at aerobics and obey the chiseled instructor.
 I guess my method of travel is along this same vein.
 I’m not an expert.
 I don’t do this full-time, and I don’t aspire to.
 Andrew makes the plans, and I’m his companion.

 So what, what, WHAT could I possibly offer the travel blogging world?

 Beats the hell out of me.
 Nothing, probably.

 But maybe I’m not doing this to offer anything to anyone.

 So why am I even doing this?

 Do I hope to find a new revenue stream?
 NO.

 Do I want a tonne of attention?
 NO.

 Do I love writing?
 YES.

 Do I think I’m any good at writing?
 Um maybe sure… so I’ve been told by some people I really respect.
 I tentatively believe them, somewhat.
-But I also understand that it’s considerably more difficult to tell someone that you think their writing really sucks, to their face.
+But I also understand that it’s considerably more difficult to tell someone, in person, that you think their writing really sucks.